MicrosoftDocs/entra-docs/docs/identity/devices/macos-psso-deployment-eocustomers.md

 ### Create and Provision Accounts

-To use Platform SSO, the devices must be MDM enrolled.
+To use Platform SSO, the devices must be MDM-enrolled.
 If using Intune, use one of the following methods:

 * For organization-owned devices, you can: